hoffsupes/Meeting-Summarization-Visualization-of-Dialogue-Structure-in-a-Meeting/README.md

 6.)
 Pink outline denotes someone who spoke previously, with the transcript they used for the same

 Data for the meeting summarization obtained from real data captured in a data collection session at CISL, RPI.
 Data about how long someone looks at another person is simulated.

+Credit for text wrapping function goes to @Zhao, RPI